Overthinking is a common excuse to not take action.

 Decisions aren’t really binary between reversible and irreversible.

 They live on a spectrum as the cost of reversing them increases.
 Take the example of getting married.
 You could get divorced but that is a costly action (mentally as well as financially!).
-So while it may be practically reversible, it should be consider irreversible.
+So while it may be practically reversible, it should be considered irreversible.

 Making irreversible decisions, reversible